 Currently, it is anticipated that there are about 819 approved but unconstructed residential units (Southern Boulevard Properties' Pods 2, 3, and 4) available for actual construction during this timeframe without additional annexation.
-In the near future it is anticipated that the residential construction within the Village will revolve around these projects for the remainder of FY 21 / 22 and beyond.
+There are Development Applications that are approaching completion for Council approval that will add 500 multi-family units within the vacant Waterway Plaza Development and Southern Blvd Properties Pod 6.
+In the near future it is anticipated that the residential construction within the Village will revolve around these projects for the remainder of FY 23 / 24 and beyond.